nurdinasafiyah/Python-gender-wage-gap-education-us-1973-2022/README.md

 ---

-## Question 2: How large is the gender wage gap overall and within each education, and how has it changed
+## Question 2: How large is the gender wage gap overall and within each education, and how has it changed?

 I compare male and female pay over time and within each education level, then visualize how the gap changes across years.